MikhailNew/table-data-react/README.md

 - Download repository files
-- Run npm install to install dependencies.
+- "npm install" to install dependencies.
-- Run npm start to start local server.
+- "npm run start" to start local server.
 - Wait for the project to open in the browser
 - Use